 This course is designed to explore the ways in which rhetoric, politics, and contemporary values affect law and justice, as well as understanding the development and refinement of communication skills both orally and in writing, with particular emphasis on persuasive argumentation supported by logic, legal precedent, and scholarly research.
-The skills developed in this course are the basis for further advancement in the upper level courses which deal with writing, especially "Research Methods" and "Policy Analysis."
+This course is highly recommended for those students interested in pursuing the study of law.